 Electric Hop Stand Pale Ale

 Electric Hop Stand Pale Ale was brewed as an experiment in 2013.
 The entire process was photographed and documented.
-It's important to point out that at the time, steeping all hops after the boil at lower temperatures for extended periods was somewhat unheard of.
+It's important to point out that at the time, steeping all hops only after the boil at lower temperatures for extended periods was somewhat unheard of.
 Since then styles like New England IPAs have emerged that push most of the hops towards the end of the boil or after, making this somewhat commonplace.

 Some say that you get the best hop flavour and aroma (as well as some added bitterness) doing a "hop stand" where you add additional hops at flameout after the boil and then let it sit for 60-90 minutes.

 So we thought we'd try and take this experiment to the extreme: Push the aroma and flavour as far as possible by only doing a hop stand.
 That is, not add any hops during the boil at all, only after and held at specific temperatures.
 After the boil is complete, hops are added at varying times and then held for up to 60-90 minutes at specific temperatures below boiling.
 Our control panel with advanced temperature control in the boil kettle allows this (unlike a dial-type boil control).
-This process is used by new popular beers like The Alchemist's Heady Topper and more recent New England IPAs.
+This process is used by new popular beer styles like The Alchemist's Heady Topper and more recent New England IPAs.

 So what beer to brew?
 We think a 1.050-1.055 fairly standard American Pale Ale (APA) with its lower bitterness could pull this off.
 What we need to make sure of is that we get enough bitterness to not have the beer end up overly sweet.
 The target is to get an extremely hop flavoured and aromatic APA that doesn't have much bitterness.
 On the flip side we also need to make sure we don't overdo the bitterness.
 While we don't think you can overdo hop flavour and aroma, the bitterness on an APA most certainly can be overdone.
 This is not an IPA or IIPA.